inveniosoftware/docs-invenio-rdm/docs/reference/notifications.md

 The context attribute of the notification holds information relevant for further processing and will be expanded throughout the workflow.
 When dispatching this notification in the service, the context shall be as minimal as possible, to reduce passing huge chunks of data.
+The implications of sending all of the required immediately would be a hit on performance and higher memory usage.
+As the notification operations are registered during methods of the service level, it would increase response time for requests using these methods.
+As we can offload the extension of the notification to a worker, the initial request can be processed quicker and save some precious time - leading to a more usable UI.

 An example creation of a notification object could be: